 Q: Was the Philadelphia Naval Shipyard a major asbestos exposure site?

 Yes.
 The Philadelphia Naval Shipyard employed over 40,000 workers during WWII, and asbestos was ubiquitous in naval ship construction and repair.
-Workers were exposed to asbestos in pipe insulation, boiler jackets, gaskets, valve packing, and other materials daily.
+Workers were exposed to the mineral in pipe insulation, boiler jackets, gaskets, valve packing, and other materials daily.
 The scale of exposure represented one of the largest occupational asbestos contaminations in American history.
 Philadelphia Naval Shipyard exposure documentation provides comprehensive details regarding workplace conditions.

 Q: What jobs at the Philadelphia Naval Shipyard had the highest asbestos exposure?